Vonage/pipecat/examples/vonage-speech-to-speech/client/README.md

     ```

 5. **Start an Opentok Session and Publish a stream**
-    The OpenTok Session ID is required.
+    The Session ID is required.
-    Note: You can open the OpenTok Playground (or your own app) to create an opentok session and publish a stream.
+    Note: You can use either opentok or vonage platform to create the session.
+Open the Playground (or your own app) to create a session and publish a stream.
     Copy the Session ID and set it in `.env` file:
     ```sh
     VONAGE_SESSION_ID=<paste-your-session-id-here>
     ```

-    Set OPENTOK_API_URL in your .env:
+    If you are using Opentok platform, set OPENTOK_API_URL in your .env:
     ```sh
     OPENTOK_API_URL=https://api.opentok.com
     ```